mic-p/MultiPurpose-Host-Checker/README.md

 - See wiki pages for more

 ## Why *MPHC* ?
+- *MPHC* is a system that checks your hosts with simplicity and alerts you when something happen
 - *MPHC* is not a complete monitoring system like Zabbix, Nagios or Solarwinds.
 No dashboards, graphs, trends, statistics are provided.
-- *MPHC* is just a software that checks your hosts with simplicity and alerts you when something happen

 ## Todo: see ROADMAP